Revenue Optimization

 What is Account Updater?

-Spreedly's Account Updater submits the credit cards in your vault to their respective card brands.
+Effectively, Spreedly automatically updates the stored payment methods in your vault in partnership with card brands.
 If the card has changed, we receive back new credit card details and update the card in your vault.
-Changes typically result from cards expiring, accounts closing, or lost and stolen cards getting replaced.
-We submit all the cards in your vault twice per month, but you only pay a fee for those cards that are updated, or confirm the card has changed but indicate you need to contact the card holder.
+Changes to card information typically result from cards expiring, accounts closing, or lost and stolen cards getting replaced.
+This keeps payments operating smoothly for your customers and your business, protecting against disruptions in any card-on-file environment.
+While we regularly test all stored cards for updates, you only pay a fee for those cards that are updated, or, on occasion, confirm the card has changed, but indicate you need to contact the card holder.

 How many cards can I expect to be updated if I utilize the Account Updater service?